 Overview of the Male Anatomy

 Scrotum.
 The bag of skin that holds and helps to protect the testicles.
-The testicles make sperm and, to do this, the temperature of the testicles needs to be cooler than the inside of the body.
+The testicles make sperm.
+To do this, the temperature of the testicles needs to be cooler than the inside of the body.
 This is why the scrotum is located outside of the body.

 Testes (testicles).
-The testes are two small organs that are found inside the scrotum.
-The testes are responsible for making sperm and are also involved in producing a hormone called testosterone.
-Testosterone is an important hormone during male development and maturation for developing muscles, deepening the voice, and growing body hair.
+The testes are 2 small organs that are found inside the scrotum.
+The testes make sperm.
+They also help produce a hormone called testosterone.
+Testosterone is an important hormone during male development and maturation.
+It plays a key role in developing muscles, deepening the voice, and growing body hair.

 Epididymis.
 A long tube that is located near each testicle.
-The epididymis is the tube which moves the sperm from the testicles.
+The epididymis is the tube the moves the sperm from the testicles to the vas deferens.

 Vas deferens.
-This is a tube in which the sperm is stored and it carries the sperm out of the scrotal sac.
-The vas deferens is between the epididymis and the urethra and connects these together.
+The tube where the sperm is stored.
+It also carries the sperm out of the scrotal sac.
+The vas deferens is between the epididymis and the urethra.
+It connects them together.

 Seminal vesicles.
 The sac-like glands that lie behind the bladder and release a fluid that forms part of semen.

 Prostate gland.
-It is about the size of a walnut, and surrounds the neck of the bladder and urethra--the tube that carries urine from the bladder.
-It is partly muscular and partly glandular with ducts opening into the prostatic portion of the urethra.
-It is made up of three lobes: a center lobe with one lobe on each side.
+This gland is about the size of a walnut.
+It surrounds the neck of the bladder and the tube that carries urine from the bladder (the urethra).
 The prostate gland secretes a slightly alkaline fluid that forms part of the seminal fluid, a fluid that carries sperm.

 Urethra.
 This is a tube that allows urine to flow outside the body.
-It is also is the channel for semen to pass during ejaculation.
-The brain signals the bladder muscles to tighten, which squeezes urine out of the bladder.
+It's also the channel for semen to pass during ejaculation.
+The brain signals the bladder muscles to tighten.
+This squeezes urine out of the bladder.
 At the same time, the brain signals the sphincter muscles to relax to let urine exit the bladder through the urethra.
-When all the signals occur in the correct order, normal urination occurs.
+When all the signals happen in the correct order, normal urination happens.

 Penis.
-The external reproductive organ of the male.
-The penis is made up of two parts, the shaft and the glans.
-The glans is the tip of the penis, while the shaft is the main part of the penis and contains the tube (urethra) that drains the bladder.
+A man's external reproductive organ.
+The penis is made up of 2 parts, the shaft and the glans.
+The glans is the tip of the penis.
+The shaft is the main part of the penis.
+It contains the tube (urethra) that drains the bladder.
 All boys are born with a foreskin, or a covering over the tip of the penis.
-Some boys are circumcised, which means that this covering of skin is removed.
+Some boys are circumcised.
+This means that this covering of skin is removed.
 Other boys are not circumcised and may have skin that covers the tip of the penis.